claranet/spryker-base/README.md

 * nginx (gets exposed with yves via port 80 AND zed via port 8080)
 * php-fpm (2 instances - ZED and Yves, both localhost only via socket file)
+  * the ZED instance provides the admin interface (admin-frontend in dev speak)
+  * the YVES instance provides the "normal shop customer" frontend
 * monit starts both services (nginx and php-fpm)